-There has been much interest in using it for High Performance Computing, due to the high flop rates it provides.
+The Cell is a heterogeneous multi-core processor from Sony, Toshiba and IBM.
+There has been much interest in using it in High Performance Computing, due to the high flop rates it provides.
 However, applications need significant changes to fully exploit the novel architecture.
 A few different models of the use of MPI on the Cell have been proposed to deal with the programming difficulty, as explained later.
 In all these, it is necessary to implement collective communication operations efficiently within each Cell processor or blade.

 In this paper, we describe the efficient implementation of a variety of algorithms for a few important collective communication operations, and evaluate their performance.
 The outline of the rest of the paper is as follows.
-In §2, we describe the architectural features of Cell that are relevant to the MPI implementation.
-We then describe MPI based programming models for the Cell in §3.
-We explain common features of our implementations in §4.
-We then describe the implementations and evaluate the performance of MPI\Barrier, MPI\Broadcast, and MPI\Reduce in §5, §6, and §7 respectively.
-We summarize our conclusions in §8.
+In §2, we describe the architectural features of the Cell that are relevant to the MPI implementation, and MPI based programming models for the Cell.
+We explain common features of our implementations in §3.1.
+We then describe the implementations and evaluate the performance of MPI_Barrier, MPI_Broadcast, and MPI_Reduce in §3.2, §3.3, and §3.4 respectively.
+We summarize our conclusions in §4.
+Further details on this work are available in a technical report [4].

-2. Cell Architecture and Programming Environment
+2 Cell Architecture and MPI Based Programming Models

-Figure 1 provides an overview of Cell processor.
-It consists of a cache coherent PowerPC core and eight SPEs running at 3.2 GHz, all of whom execute instructions in-order.
-It has a 512 MB to 2 GB external main memory, and an XDR memory controller provides access to it at a rate of 25.6 GB/s.
-The PPE, SPE, DRAM controller, and I/O controllers are all connected via four data rings, collectively known as the EIB.
-Multiple data transfers can be in process concurrently on the EIB - up to 128 outstanding DMA requests between main storage and the SPEs.
+Architecture.
+Figure 1 shows an overview of the Cell processor.
+It consists of a cache coherent PowerPC core (PPE), which controls eight SIMD cores called Synergistic Processing Elements (SPEs).
+All cores run at 3.2 GHz and execute instructions in-order.
+The Cell has a 512 MB to 2 GB external main memory, and an XDR memory controller provides access to it at a rate of 25.6 GB/s.
+The PPE, SPE, DRAM and I/O controllers are all connected via four data rings, collectively known as the EIB.
+Up to 128 outstanding DMA requests between main storage and SPEs can be in process concurrently on the EIB.
 The EIB's maximum bandwidth is 204.8 GB/s.
 The Cell Broadband Engine Interface (BEI) manages data transfers between the EIB and I/O devices.
-One of its channel can be used to connect to another Cell processor at 25.6 GB/s, creating a Cell blade with a logical global shared memory.
+One of its channels can be used to connect to another Cell processor at 25.6 GB/s, creating a Cell blade with a logical global shared memory.

-Figure 1: Overview of the Cell processor.
+Fig. 1.
+Overview of the Cell processor.

-Each SPE has its own 256 KB local memory from which it fetches code and reads and writes data.
-Access latency to and from local store is 6 cycles.
-All loads and stores issued from the SPE can only access the SPE's local memory.
-Any data needed by the SPE that is present in the main memory must be moved into the local store explicitly, in software, through a DMA operation.
-An SPE can have up to sixteen outstanding requests in its DMA queue.
+Each SPE has its own 256 KB local store from which it fetches code and reads and writes data, with access latency of 6 cycles.
+All loads and stores issued from the SPE can only access the SPE's local store.
+Any main memory data needed by the SPE must be moved into the local store explicitly through a DMA.
+An SPE can have up to sixteen pending requests in its DMA queue.
 The maximum DMA size is 16 KB.

-The DMA commands may be executed out-of-order.
+The DMAs may execute out-of-order.
 Partial ordering can be ensured by fenced or barriered DMAs.
-The former is executed only after all previously issued DMAs with the same tag on the same SPE DMA queue have completed.
-The latter has the same guarantee, but also ensures that all subsequent DMAs issued on the same DMA queue with the same tag execute after it has completed.
-A DMA list command can be used to scatter data or gather data to or from multiple locations respectively.
+The former executes only after all previous DMAs with the same tag on the same SPE have completed.
+The latter has the same guarantee, but also ensures that all subsequent DMAs issued on the same SPE with the same tag execute after it has completed.
+A DMA list can be used to scatter data to or gather data from multiple locations.
 It occupies only one slot in the DMA queue.